mbest1813/documentation/v2/clickstream/destinations/webhooks.md

 title: Webhooks
 sidebar: platform_sidebar
 ---
-Astronomer Clickstream makes it easy to send your data to webhooks from server-side, mobile, *and* client-side.
+MetaRouter makes it easy to send your data to webhooks from server-side, mobile, *and* client-side.
 Once you follow the steps below, your data will be routed through our platform and pushed to webhooks in the appropriate format.

 ## What are webhooks and how do they work?